Note: some commands below have sudo as first word. It’s required only on Linux or Mac OS X. Omit the prefix if you’re on Windows.

 You can get archive with the latest released code, docs and other files from PyPI:

-You can get the archive with the unreleased code from GitHub page:
+You can get the archive with the released code from corresponding section of GitHub project:

 Use the corresponding menu item in the right-hand side bar on that page (e.g. “Download ZIP”).